Who We Are

 The United Methodist Church recognizes two sacraments: Holy Communion and Baptism.

-Holy Communion is served on the first Sunday of each month in our regular worship services.
+- Holy Communion is served on the first Sunday of each month in our regular worship services.
 All are invited to share in this means of experiencing God’s grace.
 You do not need to be a United Methodist or a member of Saint Paul.
 There are no prerequisites for receiving communion.
 Simply come forward when the pastor indicates it is time to do so.
 You will be given a piece of bread and the server will say something akin to, “The grain of God’s love” or “the bread of new life”.
 You will be offered a small cup of juice and the server will say something akin to “the cup of God’s love for you” or “the cup of hope”.
 We serve grape juice for communion in solidarity with all who may have difficulties with alcohol consumption.
 Gluten-free wafers are also available.
 Holy Communion is a recognition of our connection to all persons in all time in all places who share in the grain and cup, the fruits of the earth.
 It is a remembrance of who we are as God’s beloved and God’s love poured out for all.

-Baptism is naming and a claiming of the Grace of God already present in the life of all people.
-It is a sacrament of initiation into the church which joins the new member to all Christians everywhere.
+- Baptism is naming and claiming the grace of God already present in the life of all people.
+It is a sacrament of initiation into the church, which joins the new member to all Christians everywhere.
 It is a vow of commitment to live out God’s love, justice and mercy, to resist evil in the world, and to grow in faith and service.
 All ages are baptized in the United Methodist Church.
 Adults who come for baptism claim the grace and make the vows for themselves.
 When children are brought for baptism by their parents, the parents pledge to raise the child in the faith by example and participation in the church.
-When the child reaches Middle School age, a class of confirmation will prepare them to make those vows for themself.
-We understand that God is the giver of grace, the one who ‘performs’ the action in baptism, so we do not re-baptize.
-Baptism is an act of incorporation into the universal presence of God, not a particular denomination.
-When someone who has already been baptized ( in any faith tradition) joins the church, we ‘remember our baptism.’
+When the child reaches middle school age, a class of confirmation will prepare them to make those vows for themself.
 We observe the sacrament of baptism during Sunday worship services so that the entire faith community can welcome and join in their vows to support the newly baptized.
+Parents who desire to have a child baptized should contact the pastor to schedule a meeting.

 Firearm Resolution